fotoetienne/jayspalding/index.md

 tagline: Christian Psychologist

-long_title: Dr. Jay A. Spalding, Phd. | Christian Psychologist | Chattanooga, TN
+long_title: Dr. Jay A. Spalding, Phd. | Psychologist in Chattanooga, TN

 description: Jay Spalding is a clinical psychologist in Chattanooga, TN providing professional counseling with a Christian world view.

 intro: >